 You’re four times the size already and continuing to grow.
 How have you had to grow as a leader and what specifically have you worked on for yourself as a leader?

-If I could say something that attributed to where I’m at is I said yes to the stuff that nobody wanted.
-I honestly was told where I needed to go even when I couldn’t see necessarily my strength in that.
+If I could say something that attributed to where I’m at, I said yes to the stuff that nobody wanted.
+I honestly was told where I needed to go even when I couldn’t necessarily see my strength in that.
 I said, “It sounds like fun.
 I’ll try it.”
-As the company grew and the complexity grew, things that other people didn’t want I thought were interesting.
+As the company grew and the complexity grew, I thought things that other people didn’t want were interesting.
 That’s why I ended up with so many departments.
-I have a lot of passion around it of taking on the stuff that nobody else wants and nobody thinks is interesting.
+I have a lot of passion for taking on the stuff that nobody else wants and thinks is interesting.
 Those are the things I find the most interesting.

 What have you had to work on as a leader?

 I have had my tail handed to me so many times.
 The first time that it got handed to me, it was shocking and a little bit painful.
 After a while, it felt like a gift.
-I got a lot of feedback and learning how to take that and to run through it, “What part of this do I need to take and learn from?
+I got a lot of feedback and learned how to take that and discern through it, “What part of this do I need to take and learn from?
 What part do I need to set aside?
-What part do I need to acknowledge?
-I can’t work on that right now.”
-I’m dividing up how I’m going to approach all the feedback that I’m getting has been helpful and it’s taken a lot of tears, a lot of writing and reflecting.
+What part do I need to acknowledge but I can’t work on that right now?”
+I’m dividing up how I’m going to approach all the feedback that I’m getting.
+It has been helpful and it has taken a lot of tears, a lot of writing and reflecting.
 I’m a firm believer in counseling or whatever it takes.
 To grow into that leadership, it’s painful.

-I almost assume that you are able to sidestep the emotions, the worry, the fear and the insecurities.
-When you said it, it’s taken a lot of reflection, writing, counseling and tears.
-I’m guessing that you have gone through the pain of leadership, of growth, of worry, insecurity and all those things that we carry as baggage.
-Can you give us some tips around that?
-I’m thinking of a couple of people that are members of the COO Alliance and even myself at times where the baggage feels insurmountable.
+I almost assume that you are able to sidestep the emotions, the worry, the fear, and the insecurities.
+When you said it, it’s taken a lot of reflection, writing, counseling, and tears.
+I’m guessing that you have gone through the pain of leadership, growth, worry, insecurity, and all those things we carry as baggage.
+Can you give us some tips about that?
+I’m thinking of a couple of people who are members of the COO Alliance and even myself at times when the baggage feels insurmountable.
 How are you able to deal with that?

 There’s a daily practice that I do.
 I have my five-minute gratitude journal.
-Every day I am pretty good about doing that.
-When things are tough, I will write down what can I influence and I will go through that.
+Every day, I am pretty good about doing that.
+When things are tough, I will write down what I can influence and go through that.
 I’ll say, “What do I not have control over?”
-I will write all of that out, then ask myself, “Why do I need control over that in order to do what I need to do?”
-That helps me because a lot of times I find that what I have influence over, I have all the tools I need to get to the place I need to be at.
+I will write all that out, then ask myself, “Why do I need control over that to do what I need to do?”
+That helps me because I often find that what I have influence over, I have all the tools I need to get to the place I need to be.
 I don’t need to be stressing about things I can’t control or don’t have influence over.

 The biggest thing is if you want to go fast, go alone, but if you want to go far, go together.
 I’d probably tell my 21-year-old self, you have no idea what’s was coming because I was 30 when I got cataplexy.
 You have no idea what’s coming and it’s going to be so much better than you thought that was going to be.
 It is through all the garbage that everything good has come.
 I believe that and that principle is giving me a little bit more courage moving forward.
 When it’s bad, they always say, “You always break down before you break through.”
 That’s been true.

 I appreciate this.
 Jodi Evans, the Chief Operations Officer at Community Dental Partners.
-Thanks very much for joining us on the Second In Command podcast.
+Thanks very much for joining us on the show.